lbl-srg/ctrl-flow-dev/server/README.md

 ## Testing

 This project uses Jest to tests functionalities.
+.

 - Run `npm run test` to execute all tests.
+- Run `npm run test:ci` to execute all tests intended for the continuous integration workflow.
 - Run `npm run unit-test` to execute unit tests.
 - Run `npm run integration-test` to execute integration tests.